18F/18f.gsa.gov/pages/what-we-deliver.md

 If your agency’s project has a digital component, our team of software developers, visual designers, writers, and security experts can help you build it.
 We can help you:

-- Improve a challenging user process by reimagining a daunting task, as we did with the [U.S. Citizenship and Immigration Service](https://my.uscis.gov/) and their immigration and visa processes.
+- Improve a challenging user process by reimagining a daunting task, as we did with the [U.S. Citizenship and Immigration Service]({{ site.baseurl }}/what-we-deliver/myuscis/) and their immigration and visa processes.
-- Build a new site and API to showcase and synthesize data from multiple sources, as we did with Department of Education's [College Scorecard]({{ site.baseurl }}/project/ed-college-scorecard/).
+- Build a new site and API to showcase and synthesize data from multiple sources, as we did with Department of Education's [College Scorecard]({{ site.baseurl }}/what-we-deliver/college-scorecard/).
-- Help you make your data more accessible with a user-friendly site and developer tools, as we did with the [Federal Election Commission]({{ site.baseurl }}/project/fec-gov/).
+- Help you make your data more accessible with a user-friendly site and developer tools, as we did with the [Federal Election Commission]({{ site.baseurl }}/what-we-deliver/fec-gov/).
-- Build web-based tools to streamline internal agency processes, as we did with [Communicart](https://cap.18f.gov/) and [CALC](https://calc.gsa.gov/).
+- Build web-based tools to streamline internal agency processes, as we did with [C2]({{ site.baseurl }}/what-we-deliver/c2/) and [CALC]({{ site.baseurl }}/what-we-deliver/calc/).
 - Scope a solution or collaborate on an idea in a way that empowers you to meet the needs of your users, as we did with the [Department of Labor’s Wage and Hour Division](https://18f.gsa.gov/2015/09/09/how-a-two-day-spring-moved-an-agency-twenty-years-forward/).
 - Do user research and discovery sprints to promote a new digital model that houses information, as we did with NASA and the National Oceanic and Atmospheric Administration’s [Climate Discovery project](https://climate-data-user-study.18f.gov/).
 {% endmarkdown %}